theodi/public-procurement/guide.md

 The Digital Services Framework helps the public sector to develop digital services that are delivered in an agile way, by procuring the time of skilled people.

 Open data is relevant to any project developed using this framework.
-It works alongside the<a href="http://www.gov.uk/service-manual"> </a><a href="http://www.gov.uk/service-manual">Government Digital Service Design Manual</a>, and frames Discovery, Alpha, Beta and Live project phases.
+It works alongside the <a href="http://www.gov.uk/service-manual">Government Digital Service Design Manual</a>, and frames Discovery, Alpha, Beta and Live project phases.
 The manual includes the need to provide open data as part of any digital service.
 We discussed how to embed open data in an agile project earlier in this document.

 The Digital Services Framework is a good way to access people with the technical skills needed to deliver a project focused on the publication of open data.
 It can be used on its own or in combination with another service that you have procured, for example through G-Cloud.

 When using the Digital Services Framework you should include specific open data deliverables in your statement of work.
 If you conduct a technical evaluation of proposals from suppliers, you should also make sure you evaluate their open data approach.

-We have conducted an assessment of the capabilities of suppliers on the Digital Services Framework to deliver open digital services, which is available separately.
-You can use this to help you create a long list of suppliers for open data projects.
+ODI has conducted an assessment of the capabilities of suppliers on the Digital Services Framework to deliver open digital services, which is available separately and shows that there are many suppliers who are able to deliver open digital services.

 ## Inviting Tenders